Article 4 AI Literacy — The Obligation Already in Force Since February 2025

 Article 4 is not a standalone compliance checkbox.
 It is the foundation for every other obligation in the Act.
 Human oversight (Article 14) cannot work if the people overseeing the system do not understand it.
 Risk management (Article 9) requires judgment about AI risks.
 Incident reporting (Article 62) requires recognition that something has gone wrong.
 Without AI literacy, none of these obligations can be meaningfully fulfilled.

-National market surveillance authorities will begin active enforcement from August 2, 2026.
+National market surveillance authorities obtain full enforcement powers on 2 August 2026 — a date that does not move under the Digital Omnibus.
 While standalone enforcement of Article 4 is considered less likely than enforcement of high-risk obligations, a lack of AI training will almost certainly be treated as an aggravating factor when regulators investigate other breaches.

 Penalties